Instructor: Dr. Manil Suri

 - Writing assignments will be in the form of essays based on issues discussed in class.
 Feedback (peer and/or instructor) will be provided, and there will be opportunities to resubmit them.
 These assignments, along with the project described below, will be designed towards satisfying UMBC WRITING INTENSIVE requirements.
 (There will be 2 main essays, along with possibly some shorter assignments.)

 - The project will involve a creative element and will have to include some element of the history of mathematics.
 These can be individual or group efforts.
 Also, you will have opportunities to develop individual ideas as we go along (possibilities include a story, non-fiction piece, webpage, video, etc).
 Everyone will make a class presentation.
-Please note that our exam slot in Finals Week (date TBA) is reserved for such presentations.
+Please note that our exam slot in Finals Week (Mon, Dec 16 from 6 to 8 pm) is reserved for such presentations.
 Attendance is compulsory, and will be counted towards fulfilling your attendance requirement.

 NOTE: All writing assignments (including writing pertaining to the project) must be submitted both via Blackboard and hard copy (unless other arrangements have been made).
 I would appreciate .docx files.